StevenLeeWW/Faster-than-light/Faster-than-light.md

 In the internet, people like to mystify the DCQE experiment by invoking retrocausality (i.e. future event can affect past event) in their explanation of the experiment's results.
 Actually, there are other explanations that do not invoke retrocausality (See for example the blog [Deflating Delayed Choice Quantum Erasure](https://algassert.com/quantum/2016/01/07/Delayed-Choice-Quantum-Erasure.html) and [A Classical Delayed Choice Experiment](https://algassert.com/post/1720) and the paper [Taming the DCQE](https://arxiv.org/abs/1707.07884)).

 Here, I will just give a summary of important points about the DCQE experiment.
-For a more detailed explanation with a little bit more math, please read the ["paper"]() (written by me) or watch this [video](https://www.youtube.com/watch?v=SiVfvtwfmAw&t=8s).
+For a more detailed explanation with a little bit more math, please read the "[paper"](https://github.com/StevenLeeWW/Faster-than-light/blob/main/superluminal.pdf)" (written by me) or watch this [video](https://www.youtube.com/watch?v=SiVfvtwfmAw&t=8s).

 <center>
 <img src="Kim_EtAl_DCQE.png" alt="Schematic diagram of the DCQE experiment by Kim et al.">